-The LMAA Terms were last amended in parallel with, and came into effect at the same time as, the 1996 Act.
-The new revision (the LMAA Terms (2002)), which applies to all references commenced on or after 1st January, 2002, is designed to meet needs which have become apparent since 1997.
+This new revision of the LMAA Terms, the LMAA Terms (2006), applies to all references commenced on or after 1st January, 2006.
+It is designed to meet needs which have become apparent since the Terms were last amended in 2002.